Trefftz Discontinuous Galerkin discretization for the Stokes problem: A-priori error analysis

 \subsection{Saddle-point structure and space decomposition}

-In this section we introduce some structure to analyse and exploit the saddle-point structure of the variational problem.
-We first note that the space $\{0\} \times \PP^0(\Th) \setminus \RR$, with $\PP^0(\Th)$ the space of piecewise constant pressures, forms a subspace of $\TT(\Th)$.
-Accordingly we can introduce the decomposition into two subspaces: one that contains all velocity functions and the high order ($\geq 1$) pressure functions and a second subspace only consisting of the zero velocity and low order pressures
+In this section, we introduce some structures to analyse and exploit the saddle-point structure of the variational problem.
+We first note that the space $\{0\} \times \PP^0(\Th) /\,\RR$, with $\PP^0(\Th)$ the space of piecewise constant pressures form a subspace of $\TT(\Th)$.
+Accordingly, we can introduce the decomposition into two subspaces: one that contains all velocity functions and the high order ($\geq 1$) pressure functions and a second subspace only consisting of the zero velocity and low-order pressures